aarjunsrinivasan/A-Star-using-TurtleBot-ROS/README.md

-# A* Path Planning-implementation on TurtleBot-ROS|Python
+# A* Path Planning-implementation on TurtleBot-ROS Gazebo Simulation

-## Overview - A Python implemntation for A* Path Planning algorithm
+## Overview - Implemntation for A* Path Planning algorithm

-TurtleBot is a low-cost, personal robot kit with open-source software.
-TurtleBot was created at Willow Garage by Melonee Wise and Tully Foote in November 2010.
 In this project, A* algorithm is simulated on Turtle bot differential drive (non-holonomic) mobile robot in a defined static world.
 We are using Turtlebot in ROS-Gazebo for the simulation.
 The code plans the path for Turtlebot to follow which  contains linear and angular velocities needed by the robot to reach its goal position.
 A ROS node publishes these velocities at regular intervals to simulate Turtlebot's movement in Gazebo.
-A sample of the simulation from one end of the map to the other is shown below.
+The map in which the bot navigates is shown below.

 <p align="center">
   <p align="center"><img src="astar.png"></p>